WE MEET AT Leisure United Graves (St George's Park), Bochum Parkway, Norton S8 8JR

 This could be by undertaking their own research, helping with Group projects or for general interest.

-Annual Membership for 2023: £20 - includes 17 planned Group meetings.
-Guests and others: £4 per meeting.
+Annual Membership for 2024: £20 - includes all regular monthly Group meetings.

 Contact info@nortonhistorygroup.org for more details or with any questions or comments.